anpom21/scripts-at-hand/README.md

 - For Bash scripts: `aris <name>` becomes:
   - `bash <absolute_path_to_script> [args...]`

-The script receives all remaining arguments unchanged.
+The script receives all remaining arguments unchanged and executes from its `execution_path` (or parent directory if not set).

 ## Refresh behavior